Vladimír Maňka

-Vladimír Maňka (born 19 September 1959 in Lučenec) is a Slovak politician and Member of the European Parliament (2004–2019) with the Direction, part of the Socialist Group.
+Vladimír Maňka (born 19 September 1959) is a Slovak politician and Member of the European Parliament (2004–2019) with the Direction, part of the Socialist Group.

 In parliament, Maňka sits on the European Parliament's Committee on Budgets.
 He is a substitute for the Committee on Economic and Monetary Affairs, substitute for the Delegation for relations with the countries of Southeast Asia and the Association of Southeast Asian Nations (ASEAN).

 In January 2017, Maňka was elected as quaestor of the European Parliament for two and a half years.
-His role as quaestor made him part of the Parliament’s leadership under President Antonio Tajani.
+His role as quaestor made him part of the Parliament's leadership under President Antonio Tajani.